The Jordan algebra of complex symmetric operators: Jordan multiplication operators

 \section{Jordan multiplication operators}

 The Jordan product $\circ$ naturally induces a class of multiplication operators on $\SC$.
-For $T\in\SC$, define $L_T \in\B(\SC)$ as $L_T:X \longmapsto T\circ X.$ Thus $L_T$ is a bounded linear operator on $\SC$.
+For $T\in\SC$, define $J_T \in\B(\SC)$ as $J_T:X \longmapsto T\circ X.$ Thus $J_T$ is a bounded linear operator on $\SC$.

-For $T\in\SC$, $L_T$ is closely related to the Rosenblum operator induced by $T$.
+For $T\in\SC$, $J_T$ is closely related to the Rosenblum operator induced by $T$.
 For $A,B\in\BH$, the Rosenblum operator $\tau_{A,B}$ on $\BH$ is defined by

-Thus $L_T$ is the restriction of the Rosenblum operator $\frac{1}{2}\tau_{T,-T}$ to $\SC$.
+Thus $J_T$ is the restriction of the Rosenblum operator $\frac{1}{2}\tau_{T,-T}$ to $\SC$.
 Rosenblum operators, which arose in the study of operator equations, were first systematically studied by M. Rosenblum in \cite{Rosenblum}.

-We wish to determine the spectrum of $L_T$ and its different parts for $T\in\SC$, since the spectrum of a Rosenblum operator has been clearly described (see \cite{Rosenblum,Lumer} or \cite[Chap.
-4]{Herr89}).
+We wish to determine the spectrum of $J_T$ and its different parts for $T\in\SC$, since the spectrum of a Rosenblum operator has been clearly described (see \cite[Chapter 4]{Herr89} or \cite{Lumer,Rosenblum}).

-Given a bounded linear operator $A$ acting some Banach space, we let $\sigma_p(A)$, $\sigma_\pi(A)$ and $\sigma_\delta(A)$ denote respectively the point spectrum of $A$, the approximate point spectrum of $A$ and the approximate defect spectrum of $A$.
+Let $A$ be a bounded linear operator acting on some Banach space.
+Denote by $\ker A$ and $\ran A$ the kernel of $A$ and the range of $A$ respectively.
+We let $\sigma_p(A)$, $\sigma_\pi(A)$ and $\sigma_\delta(A)$ denote respectively the point spectrum of $A$, the approximate point spectrum of $A$ and the approximate defect spectrum of $A$.
 Thus

 and

 We let $\sigma_l(A)$ and $\sigma_r(A)$ denote respectively the left spectrum of $A$ and the right spectrum of $A$.
 That is, and

 The main result of this section is the following theorem.